engrtee/DataEngineering-Project/README.md

 1.Downloading the dataset:

-The dataset can be downloaded as seen in the link
+The dataset can be downloaded as seen above

-2.The data model is attached in the link also, however it can be recreated via lucid chart.
+2.The data model is attached above also, however it can be recreated via lucid chart.

 3.The code for the Creation for the tables , data cleansing and loading of data are in the main jupyter file.